qpv-research-group/solcore5/docs/source/Installation/installation.rst

 Installing Solcore
 ^^^^^^^^^^^^^^^^^^

-Solcore is written mostly in Python, but the Poisson-Drift-diffusion (PDD) solver is written in Fortran to make it more efficient.
+Solcore is written mostly in Python, but the Poisson-Drift-diffusion (PDD) solver is written in Fortran to make it more efficient, and the RCWA (rigorous coupled-wave analysis) solver uses the package S4 which is written in C++.
 The following instructions are expected to work in most systems, but check the sections below for OS specific instructions and caveats.
 In order to install Solcore in your computer, you will need the following:

 - Python >3.7
 - pip
 - setuptools
 - :doc:`a suitable Fortran compiler (only needed for the PDD solver) <compilation>`
+- :doc:`the S4 package <s4_installation>` (only needed for RCWA functionality)

 *Pip* is normally part of the standard Python installation, but you might need to install *setuptools* manually with::